 Mandibular fixation with arch bars consists of a series of wires.
 These wires run horizontally across the alveolar bone of the mandible and maxilla to fixate and stabilize the dental arches (Figure 217-1).
 There are also vertical wires connecting the maxilla and mandible to eliminate any mandibular opening and closing motion (Figure 217-2).
 Cut the vertical fixation wires in the setting of airway compromise to facilitate emergent airway access or significant vomiting that may result in aspiration.
 The horizontal running arch bars are not involved in jaw separation and should be left intact.

 Arch bar horizontal fixation apparatus.
 (Courtesy of Phuc Ba Duong, DDS.)

 Arch bar complete horizontal and vertical fixation apparatus.
 (Courtesy of Phuc Ba Duong, DDS.)

 The fixation technique (i.e., arch bars) used to stabilize mandibular and maxillary fractures carries a significant associated expense.1 This depends on the facility and specialist placing the hardware.
 The mean total charges can range from $13,000 to over $25,000.
 It can take between 0.6 to 1.4 hours to place arch bars depending on the specific injury.

-The decision to remove the hardware calls for careful consideration of the ...
+The decision to remove the hardware calls for careful ...